theapache64/gh-meme-maker/.github/ISSUE_TEMPLATE/fireman-burns-meme.md

 <!--
 Once you created the issue...
  -->
-Please wait, we've just started cooking your meme 👨‍🍳. *Click the '[Actions](https://github.com/theapache64/gh-meme-maker/actions)' tab to see the kitchen 🍳 *
+Please wait, we started cooking your meme 👨‍🍳. *Click the '[Actions](https://github.com/theapache64/gh-meme-maker/actions)' tab to see the kitchen 🍳 *